 Crafting with natural materials is timeless and fun.
 Bring a bit of the outdoors inside with these darling Pinecone Owls.

-Some children may prefer to paint their owls, as pictured below.
-To turn the owls into a Christmas ornament, simply glue a loop of twine or ribbon to the back.
+Some children may prefer to paint their owls, as pictured above.
+To turn the owls into an owl Christmas ornament, simply glue a loop of twine or ribbon to the back.

 More Fall Nature Crafts for Kids

-Click the images below for more creative craft ideas for kids.
+Click the images below to view more fall nature crafts for kids.